 the story of my stillbirth

 I haven't written on the blog in a while, and for a good reason.
 I had a stillbirth on Easter Sunday, April 1.
 My baby Ronnie, who we found out was a girl when she born, was 33 weeks old when I delivered her.
-It was the worst day of my life.

 My pregnancy had been normal the whole time.
 I was sick until 16 weeks, as I was with Ruthie.
 It was a tough pregnancy, because after I was so sick, Matt had surgery and couldn't lift Ruthie for six months.
 Then Ruthie broke her leg.
 It was a rough time for the Andersons!